Elective courses allow students to explore their areas of interest and develop deep competencies that align with their career goals.

 *Available to second year MBA students who have completed all core curriculum and are in good standing (minimum 3.0 GPA)

-Students are eligible to select from a wide range of graduate elective courses offered by the USC Marshall Academic Units which include:
+Students are eligible to select from a wide range of graduate elective courses offered by the USC Marshall Academic Units including:

 Please note course offerings are not guaranteed and students should consult the Schedule of Classes for courses offered during any given term.